 Silvija's great-aunt was taken away in the same deportation.
 She, too, appears in the list of names:

 We contacted The Latvian National Foundation, and asked for their permission to share the story of These Names Accuse with you.
 Our sincere thanks to them, and to their founder, Andrejs Eglitis.
 As you read through the materials, please note that some of the pictures (Appendices 9, 10, and 11 in particular) are graphic and disturbing; we suggest care in sharing with younger children.
-We have reproduced the complete contents of the book (text and appendices) and have begun work on scanning and converting the list itself.
+We have reproduced the complete contents of the book (text and appendices), but have halted work on scanning and converting the list itself.
+See below for available databases.

 A final note on These Names Accuse: the book is the list of those Latvians deported in 1940 and 1941 by the Soviet Union, which the Latvian National Foundation received from the Swiss Red Cross based in Geneva, gathered after the Nazis invaded the USSR through Soviet-held territory, causing the Soviets to relinquish the Baltics.
 Those materials specify names, family relations, and last known residence only.
 The list likely also includes Latvian Jews deported by Stalin.